-- 1. Applications received after the relevant closing date for applications of may be treated as 'late' applications that is processed after all 'on- time' applications.
-In the secondary admissions round, applications will be treated as late from 01 November 2024.
-Please refer to the North Yorkshire Council's admissions website for further information. - 2.
+- Applications received after the relevant closing date for applications may be treated as 'late' applications that is processed after all 'on- time' applications.
+In the secondary admissions round, applications will be treated as late from 30 November 2025. - 2.
 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admissions authority's processes. - 3.
-Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - 4.
-Late applications received after the first day of the school year will be considered as 'in-year' applications.
+Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants.

+4. Late applications received after the first day of the school year will be considered as 'in-year' applications.
 However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications.